 Johnny Hewett - Senior Chaplain

-A Durham native and lifelong resident, Johnny got his start in ministry at Grey Stone Baptist Church in 1977 by serving in the Audio/Visual Ministry.
+A Durham native, Johnny got his start in ministry at Grey Stone Baptist Church in 1977 by serving in the Audio/Visual Ministry.

 In the late 1980s he began serving as a volunteer counselor for a 24-hour telephone crisis ministry named Contact Durham.
 It was during this time that Johnny’s heart for ministry was developed.
 While still working full-time at Burroughs Wellcome, Johnny began attending night classes at Southeastern College at Wake Forest and graduated in 2002 with an Associate of Divinity degree.
 After more than 28 years at GSK he took early retirement in 2005 in order to serve as Associate Pastor of Edgewood Baptist Church.

-In addition to his experience as an Associate Pastor, Johnny has extensive experience as an Adjunct Chaplain at Duke Regional Hospital where he has served as a volunteer since 2002.
+In addition to his experience as an Associate Pastor, Johnny has extensive experience as an Adjunct Chaplain at Duke Regional Hospital where he served as a volunteer for 15 years.
 Johnny’s experiences as a pastor, counselor and chaplain have uniquely qualified him to serve as a Senior Chaplain with us.
 He is compassionate, a patient listener and a giver of wise advice.
 His presence during times of crisis has brought hope and comfort to many people over the past 20 years.

 Hewett currently serves as the Ministry Development Chaplain for Western North Carolina.